sklppr/memstore/README.md

 # both call item.age and item.name to retrieve attributes
 ```

-Type is determined using `Object#class` so you can easily restrict your queries when working with your own entity classes.
-Note that type comparison uses `==` so subclasses will not be matched, effectively `instance_of?` and not `kind_of?`.
+Type is determined using `Object#class` so you can easily restrict your queries when working with your own entity classes or structs.
+Note that type comparison doesn’t match subclasses and behaves like `instance_of?`, not like `kind_of?`.

 ```ruby
 store.all(MyClass)